spacetelescope/jwst/docs/jwst/jump/reference_files.rst

 READNOISE Reference Files
 ^^^^^^^^^^^^^^^^^^^^^^^^^
 The read noise reference file is a FITS file with a single IMAGE extension, with ``EXTNAME=SCI``, which contains a 2-D floating-point array of read noise values per pixel.
-The units of the read noise should be electrons and should be the CDS (Correlated Double Sampling) read noise, i.e. the effective noise between any pair of non-destructive detector reads.
+The units of the read noise should be DN and should be the CDS (Correlated Double Sampling) read noise, i.e. the effective noise between any pair of non-destructive detector reads.
 The REFTYPE value is ``READNOISE``.